Apply for Indefinite Leave To Enter (ILE) as a Returning Resident

 Booking an appointment with the application centre: After the online submission of your entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident, our immigration lawyers will book your appointment with the application centre so you can enrol your biometrics.

-Follow-up work: Our immigration lawyers will carry out all the follow-up work until the Entry Clearance Officer (ECO) decides on the entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident.
+Follow-up work: Our immigration lawyers will handle all follow-up until the Entry Clearance Officer (ECO) decides on the Indefinite Leave to Enter (ILE) entry clearance application for a returning resident.

 FAQs - Returning Resident Visa